-One of the most important characteristics of ArcheoTUI is that there are two 6DOF inputs for a task that has twice 6DOFs.
-Furthermore, ArcheoTUI is a TUI according to the two axis taxonomy of [Fishkin 2004].
-Concerning the first axis, i.e. the relation between the input (the props) and the output (the display), the embodiment is distant.
-Concerning the second axis, ArcheoTUI has only the metaphor of verb: the motion of the physical objects corresponds to motion of the virtual fragments.
-In order to acquire also the metaphor of noun so that the shape of the physical object corresponds to the motion of the virtual fragments, we would have to print the fragments (and all the obtained partial assemblies) with a 3D printer, and then find a way to track the printed fragments.
+One of the most important characteristics of ArcheoTUI is that there are two 6DOF inputs for a 6DOF task.
+Furthermore, ArcheoTUI is a TUI according to the two axis taxonomy, embodiment and metaphor, defined by Fishkin [2004].
+Concerning the first axis, that is, how closely tied is the input focus to the ouput focus, the embodiment is distant in ArcheoTUI, because the input is with the hands on the two props and the result is perceived by looking at a nearby screen.
+Concerning the second axis, ArcheoTUI does not have the metaphor of noun, that is, the physical shape of an object in the system is analog to the shape of such an object in the real world.
+In order to acquire also the metaphor of noun, we would have to print the fragments (and all the obtained partial assemblies) with a 3D printer, and then find a way to track the printed fragments.
+ArcheoTUI has only the metaphor of verb, that is, acting with the system is like acting in the real world: in ArcheoTUI the motion of the physical objects corresponds exactly to the motion of the virtual fragments.

 Moreover, ArcheoTUI is a two handed interface using passive real-world interface props.
-The visualization on the display provides a feedback, and the props provide real-world tactile and kinaesthetic feedback ([Hinckley et al. 1994]).
+The visualization on the display provides a feedback, and the props provide real-world tactile and kinaesthetic feedback [Hinckley et al. 1994].
 Thanks to the two handed interaction, ArcheoTUI exploits proprioception, because a kinaesthetic feedback is given by the relative position of the hands.
 For example, when both hands are simultaneously moving to the left, the two virtual fragments are moving to the left as well.